MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-enable-a-project-backup.md

 ---
-title: How to enable your project to work with Azure Developer CLI
+title: How to enable your project to work with Azure Developer CLI (OLD)
-description: How to convert an application to an Azure developer enabled template.
+description: How to convert an application to an Azure developer enabled template (OLD).
 author: puicchan
 ms.author: puichan
 ms.date: 04/12/2021